 - inspect your feet regularly for cuts or wounds

-- put a mirror on the floor to allow you to better visualize the soles of your feet
+- put a mirror on the floor so you can see the soles of your feet better

 - wear well-fitting shoes that protect your feet to minimize your risk for foot wounds